Storm Highway by Dan Robinson

 If that doesn't explain it enough, here's a more detailed post and infographic I put together on it.

 What's the big deal?
-It's just a Twitter/Facebook/Imgur image or blog post!
+It's just a Twitter/Facebook/Reddit/Imgur image or blog post!

 Half of the time, an infringing photo ends up ranking higher in search engines than my original copy.
 This is especially true of TV station sites and media blogs.
-Twitter has a Google pagerank of 10 and Facebook a 9 - a copy of my photo on those sites will almost always outrank my copy here on this site.
+Sites like Twitter, Facebook and Reddit all have very high rankings in search engines, which means a copy of my photo on those sites will almost always outrank my copy here on this site.
 That means when someone searches for the image in Google/Bing/Yahoo/whatever, the infringing copy sometimes shows up first - then that link gets re-shared, boosting the infringing copy even more.

 Furthermore, a competing copy on social media takes engagement (likes, shares, comments, favorites, retweets, new followers) away from my account and diverts it to the thief's.
 Their copy could go viral in the future, and leave me with nothing.
 Again, people are generally not inclined to go searching for the original copy of an image, they'll just do what is easiest and re-share the first one they see.
 I already covered that above.